MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-home.md

 On the **Home** tab, you can view the information that's displayed in each of the following six columns to get an overview of your flows.

-Column name | Description
+Column | Description
 ----|----
- Flow name | Represents the name that you provided for the flow Status | Displays the status of the flow.
+ Flow name | Represents the name that you provided for the flow.
+ Status | Displays the status of the flow.
 For example, is the flow enabled or disabled?
 You can change the status of your flows directly from this list.
  Modified | Displays the amount of time that's passed since the flow was last changed.
  Owners | Provides a list of the users who own the flow.